-The district court issued an order in June 2019.
-The primary legal questions were (1) whether the 2018 OLC Opinion is subject to judicial review, and (2) whether the Wire Act applies to non-sports gambling.10
+The primary legal questions were (1) whether the plaintiffs had standing to challenge, and (2) whether the Wire Act applies to non-sports gambling.10

 The Wagering Paraphernalia Act precludes the transportation in interstate or foreign commerce of any:

-A similar statute prohibits the transport in interstate or foreign commerce of any 'gambling device'.22
+A similar statute prohibits the transport in interstate or foreign commerce of any 'gambling device'.23

 The Anti-Lottery Act prohibits the carrying (or mailing) in interstate or foreign commerce of:

 Contraband further includes advertisements of such lotteries and lists of prizes drawn or awarded.
-The Anti-Lottery Act also dictates that if businesses purchase lottery tickets in-state for out-of-state buyers, it is a criminal activity, unless the two states have agreed to allow such purchases.
-The statute contains several exemptions from its prohibitions, including state-run lotteries,24 charitable fishing contests25 and savings promotion raffles, which award prizes to those who make qualifying deposits in savings accounts or other savings vehicles.26
+The Anti-Lottery Act also dictates that if businesses purchase lottery tickets in-state for out-of-state buyers, it is a criminal activity, unless the two states have agreed to allow these purchases.
+The statute contains several exemptions from its prohibitions, including state-run lotteries,25 charitable fishing contests26 and savings promotion raffles, which award prizes to those who make qualifying deposits in savings accounts or other savings vehicles.27

 Tribal gaming falls under the Indian Gaming Regulatory Act of 1988 (IGRA).
 The IGRA grants federally recognised Native American tribes the:

-By some accounts, tribal gaming accounts for approximately one-third of total lawful commercial and tribal gambling in the United States.32 However, many tribes do not derive substantial (or any) revenue from tribal gambling, meaning the revenue derived from tribal gambling is concentrated in a relatively small number of tribes.33
+By some accounts, tribal gaming accounts for approximately one-third of total lawful commercial and tribal gambling in the United States.33 However, many tribes do not derive substantial (or any) revenue from tribal gambling, meaning the revenue derived from tribal gambling is concentrated in a relatively small number of tribes.34

 The Interstate Horseracing Act (IHA) was enacted in 1978:

-to regulate interstate commerce with respect to wagering on horseracing, in order to further the horseracing and legal off-track betting industries in the United States.34
+to regulate interstate commerce with respect to wagering on horseracing, in order to further the horseracing and legal off-track betting industries in the United States.35

 It provides that:

-[n]o person may accept an interstate off-track wager except as provided in this [Act].35
+[n]o person may accept an interstate off-track wager except as provided in this [Act].36

-The IHA was amended in 2000 to clarify that it permits remote wagering over the phone, internet or other electronic media.36 The statute now defines an 'interstate off-track wager' as a:
+The IHA was amended in 2000 to clarify that it permits remote wagering over the phone, internet or other electronic media.37 The statute now defines an 'interstate off-track wager' as a: